nadinejuraschek/First-Project/README.md

 * display the current date, weather, and an inspirational quote on a homepage
 * prompt users with questions about their current mental state and let them add comments to each entry
 * display all entries in an overview table
-* display mood states of all entries in a graph
 * offer resources to watch, listen, and read in a discover section

 ### Motivation